HooriyaAhmed/Python/polymophism.md

-Polymorphism in Python (Simple Explanation)
+Polymorphism in Python
+Overview

+Polymorphism is one of the core concepts of Object-Oriented Programming (OOP).
-Polymorphism means “one interface, many forms.”
+The word Polymorphism means “many forms”.

-In simple words, it allows the same function or method to behave differently depending on the object.
+In Python, it allows the same function or method name to behave differently depending on the object or input.

+Types of Polymorphism in Python

+Python supports polymorphism mainly in three ways:

-🔹 1.
-Method Overriding (Run-time Polymorphism)
+1. Method Overriding (Run-time Polymorphism)

-👉 When a child class changes the behavior of a method that already exists in the parent class.
+Method overriding occurs when a child class provides a specific implementation of a method that is already defined in its parent class.

 Example:
 class Animal: